thorbenegberts/thorbenegberts.github.com/_posts/2017-08-04-is-x-allowed-in-scrum.md

 categories: agile
 ---

-# Is X Allowed in Scrum? – Three Questions to Facilitate Decisions

 Great Scrum Teams continuously improve their way of working.
 Sooner or later the team asks itself: Is this “allowed” in Scrum?
 Or: Is it “compatible”?

 This is a decision that the Scrum Master should facilitate.
 But especially for new Scrum Masters this question is often a tough one.